Suspect in Blaze Bernstein murder returned to scene of crime, prosecutors say

 The affidavit has since been sealed and NBC News has not been able to verify the reports.

-Woodward is being held in Orange County jail in lieu of a $2 million bail, according to The Orange County Register.
+Woodward is being held in Orange County jail without bail.
+He appeared in court Wednesday and an arraignment was continued until February.

+Jeanne and Gideon Bernstein recalled their son as a "renaissance man" who was helpful and was finding his own way in life.
+They marveled at the support they’ve received, which included people calling asking how they can help and celebrities including NBA great Kobe Bryant who posted on social media in an effort to find the young man when he was missing.

+The large turnout at a memorial service "meant a lot to me," Jeanne Bernstein said in the "Today" interview.
+"It reminds me that — that people are good.
+And people really do care about each other."